ZhangPeidong-Mack/PHBS_MLF_2019/README.md

 ![](image/learning_curve.png)
 ![](image/validation_curve.png)

-To see whether KNN will mistake an upgoing trend for a downward one, we calculate the confusion matrix.
+To see the proportion for KNN to mistake an upgoing trend for a downward one, we calculate the confusion matrix.
 Based on the confusion matrix, we can calculate the precision, recall and F1-score.
-The F1-score shows a good balance between recall and precision, which means that the loss for mistaking trends can be partially avoided.
+The recall score is lower than random guess, but this will not cause investors' direct loss because it mistakes an upgoing trend for a downward one and investors do not invest in these stocks.

 Confusion matrix
 14532   | 7547